-Without uncovering the real reason your client wants a new website, you could end up building something that doesn’t even come close to their expectations.
+If you and your client aren’t on the same page from the very beginning, you (or your designer) could end up building a website that doesn’t even come close to their expectations.

 The standard assumption is that clients want a new website to generate more business… but even that can mean a few different things.

 Do they need to rank in Google?
 That would mean focusing on SEO.
 Do they plan on running ad campaigns?
 That would mean creating landing pages.